Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

 \subsection{GEMV Evaluation}

 The order of magnitude speedup of GEMM with \mpu raises the question: can we formulate other algorithms in terms of matrix multiplication and also benefit from the \mpu?
 The most obvious algorithm is matrix-vector multiplication (GEMV).

-We implement HGEMV (half precision GEMV) and MGEMV (mixed-precision GEMV) with HGEMM or MGEMM call of dimension $\langle M , N , (K=16) \rangle $ --- with $K$ required to be at least $16$ by the cuBLAS API.
+We implement HGEMV (half precision GEMV) and MGEMV (mixed-precision GEMV) using cuBLAS HGEMM or MGEMM with dimension $\langle M , N , (K=16) \rangle $.
 This method wastes at least $15 N$ memory loads and performs $15M N$ extra flops.
-We evaluate our implementations against cuBLAS SGEMV, since half precision GEMV is not present in cuBLAS.
+We evaluate our implementations against cuBLAS SGEMV, since half precision GEMV is not present within cuBLAS.

-Figure~\ref{fig:gemv} shows that even when accounting for both resource and computation waste, HGEMV, implemented using cuBLAS HGEMM with Tensor Cores, outperforms the cuBLAS SGEMV by at least $2\times$.
-Na\"ive (non-optimized~\footnote{A user implicitly performs tiling when utilizing the WMMA API.}) HGEMV and MGEMV are super imposed atop each other since the overhead of using mixed-precision is dwarfed by inefficient memory access.
-Both na\"ive versions still outperform cuBLAS SGEMV for large input sizes.
+Figure~\ref{fig:gemv} shows that even when accounting for both resource and computation waste, HGEMV, implemented using cuBLAS HGEMM with Tensor Cores, outperforms cuBLAS SGEMV by at least $2\times$ and saturates at $900$ GFLOPS due to the HBM2 global memory bandwidth.
+Na\"ive~\footnote{Note that one implicitly performs tiling when utilizing the WMMA API.} HGEMV and MGEMV are super imposed atop each other since the overhead of using mixed-precision is dwarfed by the inefficient memory access.
+Both na\"ive versions still outperform cuBLAS' SGEMV for large inputs.

-The WMMA HGEMV implementation saturates at about 900 GFLOPS in Figure~\ref{fig:gemv}.
-This is because each FMA requires one matrix element and one vector element, each is 2 bytes in size, to perform the FMA operations.
-That is we need to fetch one byte from the global memory into the shared memory for every floating-point operation performed.
-Note that there is no reuse of matrix elements and heavy reuse of vector elements.
-Assume that the vectors are mostly loaded from the L2 cache due to heavy reuse, the 900 GB/s global memory bandwidth of V100 is the hardware limitation that prevents the any GEMV implementation to go beyond 900 GFLOPS in half precision.
+The GEMV evaluation shows that the performance of matrix multiplication on NVIDIA \mpus is high enough to tolerate resource and computation waste in algorithms.
+Driven by this observation, we examine how to formulate two widely used primitives --- reduction and scan --- to utilize \mpus.